Geeks in Phoenix

 Protect your computer from a tech scam when working from home

-Tech scams have seemed to lose there popularly with bad guys.
-I guess is it because consumers are getting smarter and not falling for them anymore.
-But you still get them from time to time, so here is a link to an article I wrote about avoiding them.
+Tech scams have lost their popularity with bad guys.
+Is it because consumers are getting smarter and not falling for them anymore?
+But you still get them occasionally, so here is a link to an article about avoiding them.

 How to handle a tech scam

-The bottom line is, don't give them any information and, whatever you do, do not provide them with access to your computer!
+The bottom line is, don't give them any information; whatever you do, do not provide them access to your computer!

 Software updates